 “Your aunt is a powerful witch.”
-The king said with a low tone of voice.
+The King said with a low tone of voice.
 “Our kind doesn’t have many witches, their power corrupts our pure souls, and your aunt took that path.”

 “Why did she curse me?”

-I felt a bit sad about not meeting my mother who had died for me.
-What surprised me next was the angry feeling that I had against my aunt who had done something evil.
+I felt a bit sad about not meeting my mother, who had died for me.
+What surprised me next was the angry feeling that I had against my aunt, who had done something evil.

 “What happened to my aunt?”

 “She escaped.
-We still have not found her.”
+We still haven’t found her.”

 “So, there is no way to break this curse on me?”

 “Except the caster themselves, it’s too powerful of a magic to break it.
 I fear that if anyone else tries to break it, the curse could kill you.”

 I thought it over about what the King had said.
 “What was the trivial reason that my aunt killed my mother?”